-In a future paper tentatively titled Nudges for Bad, I plan to study how firms can use behaviorally informed techniques (such as social proof disclosure) to shape people’s consumption preferences.
-I will then turn to explore whether the law should intervene by restricting firms’ use of nudges for bad (or sludge) in consumer markets, even though they do not involve deception.
-This question necessarily hinges on whether firms’ practices could (or should) be considered as unfair, simply because they target consumers’ more intuitive and automatic thinking (and not because they convey deceptive information).
+In a future paper tentatively titled Nudges for Bad, I plan to study how firms can use behaviorally informed techniques, such as social proof disclosure, to shape people’s consumption preferences.
+I will then explore whether the law should intervene by restricting firms’ use of nudges to consumers’ detriment (or sludge) in consumer markets, even though they do not involve deception.
+This question necessarily hinges on whether firms’ practices could or should be considered as unfair simply because they target consumers’ more intuitive and automatic thinking, and not because they convey deceptive information.
 I also intend to explore the ways in which policymakers could counteract the impact of commercial nudges through extra-legal policy tools, by applying psychological insights similar to the ones that firms use to influence consumer choices.

 In future work, I also plan to test the distributional consequences of bad nudges through a combination of lab and field experiments.
-For example, in a future paper tentatively titled Who Pays the Price of Price Discrimination?, Tamar Krichely-Katz and I plan to examine whether behaviorally informed price discrimination techniques (such as automatic renewals) differently impact consumers from different socio-economic backgrounds.
-The conventional wisdom holds that price discrimination results in the wealthier consumers cross-subsidizing the poor, because the wealthier have a higher willingness (or ability) to pay.
+For example, in a future paper tentatively titled Who Pays the Price of Price Discrimination?, Tamar Krichely-Katz and I plan to examine whether behaviorally informed price discrimination techniques, such as automatic renewals, differently affect consumers from different socio-economic backgrounds.
+The conventional wisdom holds that price discrimination results in wealthier consumers cross-subsidizing the poor, because the wealthier have a higher willingness or ability to pay.
 However, recent empirical findings regarding the effects of scarcity on people’s judgments suggest that these assumptions may be inaccurate.
 Building on this evidence, we hypothesize that behaviorally informed price discrimination may have regressive distributional consequences.
-To test this hypothesis, we plan to conduct a field experiment and have partnered with a retailer for this purpose.
-In the experiment, participants/consumers will be opted into an automatic renewal program and will need to make an active decision to opt out at the end of a trial period.
+To test this hypothesis, we have partnered with a retailer to conduct a field experiment.
+In the experiment, participants/consumers will be entered into an automatic renewal program and will need to make an active decision to opt out at the end of a trial period.
 This setting will enable us to explore the demographic differences between those who opt out of the plan and those who do not, despite the plan’s excessive costs to consumers and the availability of a clearly dominant consumption strategy.